Introduction to American Studies

 AMS 100 is an interdisciplinary approach to the study of American culture in the nineteenth and early twentieth centuries.
-This course emphasizes the application of methods of historical analysis and question framing by investigating the interplay of national identity, class, race, and gender from the nineteenth through the early twentieth centuries.
+This course emphasizes the application of methods of historical analysis and question framing by investigating the interplay of national identity, class, race, and gender.

 The instructor believes that academic integrity is essential to learning and expects that all students will familiarize themselves with and comply with relevant college policies.